whitecatboard/Lua-RTOS-ESP32/README.md

      For Windows open a "command" window and type wcc.exe

-2. Find which serial port is used by your board.
+2. Find which serial device is used by your board.

    Open a terminal with your board unplugged.